Classic French Salade Niçoise

 - ¼ tsp.
 Dijon mustard

-- a couple pinches sea salt
+- A couple pinches sea salt

-- a couple grinds of fresh black pepper
+- A couple grinds of fresh black pepper

-- 4 Tbsp. olive oil
+- 4 tablespoons of olive oil

 Instructions